SamOrozco/re_mem/Readme.md

 println(companykey)
 ```

-Because re-mem is a column store we can get both of those objects using a single query.
+We can get both of those objects using a single query.

 ```go
 	docs, err := usersCollection.Query("email", "re-mem@gmail.com")